DyeshRaj/DB-CV-TaskPS-1/README.md

 <strong>PS1: Color Based Object Tracking</strong><br>
 Create a program that can detect and track an object of specific color in real time.
-The program must be able to process video frames and identify regions matching the same colour and track those regions in real-time.
+The program must be able to process video frames and identify regions matching the same colour and track those regions in real-time.<br>
 Dataset:
-No pre-labelled dataset is required, however the input video stream (webcam) must be converted to HSV before detection.
+No pre-labelled dataset is required, however the input video stream (webcam) must be converted to HSV before detection.<br>
-Expected Outcomes:
+Expected Outcomes: <br>
-• The system should work smoothly on the real-time input, detecting the colour with minimum lag.
+• The system should work smoothly on the real-time input, detecting the colour with minimum lag.  <br>
-• The detected region/object must be highlighted using a bounding box
+• The detected region/object must be highlighted using a bounding box <br>
-• The output should display a live video feed with clear visual indicators marking the detected object.
+• The output should display a live video feed with clear visual indicators marking the detected object. <br>
 <hr>